The stationary horizon and semi-infinite geodesics in the directed landscape: Model and main theorems

 \subsection{Semi-infinite geodesics}

 A significant consequence of Theorem~\ref{thm:invariance_of_SH} is that the stationary horizon characterizes the distribution of the Busemann process of the directed landscape (Theorem \ref{thm:Buse_dist_intro}).
 The Busemann process in turn is used to construct semi-infinite geodesics called \textit{Busemann geodesics} simultaneously from all initial points and in all directions (Theorem~\ref{thm:DL_SIG_cons_intro}).
-A detailed study of the Busemann process and Busemann geodesics comes in Section \ref{sec:tech_results}.
+The definition of Busemann geodesics, along with a detailed study, comes in Section \ref{sec:Buse_geod_results}.

-In the next theorem, we state our conclusions for general semi-infinite geodesics.
-The random countably infinite dense set $\DLBusedc$ of directions is later characterized in \eqref{eqn:DLBuseDC_def} below as the discontinuity set of the Busemann process, and its properties stated in Theorem~\ref{thm:DLBusedc_description}.
-We call two geodesics {\it disjoint} if they do not share any space-time points except possibly their common initial and/or final point.
+The next theorem states our conclusions for general semi-infinite geodesics.
+The random countably infinite dense set $\DLBusedc$ of directions is later characterized in \eqref{eqn:DLBuseDC_def} as the discontinuity set of the Busemann process, and its properties stated in Theorem~\ref{thm:DLBusedc_description}.

-For the remainder of this paper, $(\Omega,\F,\Pp)$ is a probability space on which the directed landscape $\Ll$ is defined.
-We assume that the probability space is complete so that any set that contains a probability-one event is measurable and has probability one.
+We assume the probability space $(\Omega,\F,\Pp)$ of the directed landscape $\Ll$ complete.
 All statements about semi-infinite geodesics are with respect to $\Ll$.
+Two geodesics are {\it disjoint} if they do not share any space-time points, except possibly their common initial and/or final point.

 \begin{theorem} The following statements hold on a single event of full probability.
 There exists a random countably infinite dense subset $\DLBusedc$ of $\R$ such that parts \ref{itm:good_dir_coal}--\ref{itm:bad_dir_split} below hold. \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=3pt \item Every semi-infinite geodesic has a direction $\dir \in \R$.
 From each initial point $p \in \R^2$ and in each direction $\dir \in \R$, there exists at least one semi-infinite geodesic from $p$ in direction $\dir$. \item When $\dir \notin \DLBusedc$, all semi-infinite geodesics in direction $\dir$ coalesce.
 There exists a random set of initial points, of zero planar Lebesgue measure, outside of which the semi-infinite geodesic in each direction $\dir \notin \DLBusedc$ is unique. \item When $\dir \in \DLBusedc$, there exist at least two families of semi-infinite geodesics in direction $\dir$, called the $\dir -$ and $\dir +$ geodesics.
 From every initial point $p \in \R^2$ there exists both a $\dir -$ geodesic and a $\dir +$ geodesic which eventually separate and never come back together.
 All $\dir -$ geodesics coalesce, and all $\dir +$ geodesics coalesce. \end{enumerate} \end{theorem}